fivdi/i2c-bus/README.md

 ```

 If multiple devices need to be accessed asyncronously and concurrently, each
-decice should be accessed through a unique bus object.
+device should be accessed through a unique bus object.

 ```js
 var i2c = require('../'),